 When playing Mahjong online, players are playing Mahjong Solitaire where the rules are actually a lot simpler.
 Also, playing Mahjong online is limited to match pairs of identical tiles to remove them from the game board.
 In online plays, only free tiles are suitable for sliding left and right in order to make pairs.

-Finding the best mahjong bonus in New Zealand means doing your homework.
-Compare different online casinos and their bonus offers.
+Finding a sweet as mahjong bonus takes a bit of mahi.
+Compare different online casinos in NZ and suss out their bonus offers.
 Look for welcome bonuses, deposit matches, or even special mahjong promos.
-Always read the terms and conditions carefully, paying close attention to wagering requirements and any game restrictions.
+Always read the fine print, focusing on wagering requirements (that’s how much you need to bet before you can withdraw winnings) and any game restrictions.
 Some bonuses might only apply to certain mahjong games or have a shorter expiry date than you’d think.
-Casino comparison sites are a great place to start.
+Use our casino comparison tool to make it easy to find the best bonus for you.

-A solid approach involves balancing attack and defense.
-Try to build a hand that’s both quick to complete and hard for your opponents to figure out.
-Watch the tiles your opponents discard, as this gives you clues about their hands.
-Adjust your strategy as the game goes on, and don’t be afraid to change your hand if you need to.
+Like any good game plan, whether it’s for mahjong or the All Blacks, a solid mahjong strategy balances attack and defense.
+Build a hand that’s quick to complete but hard for your opponents to read.
+Watch the tiles they discard – it’s like reading their signals!
+Adjust your strategy as the game progresses, and don’t be afraid to change your hand.
 Luck plays a part, but skill and strategy will give you an edge.
+Consider what your opponents are trying to achieve and play to disrupt their plans.

-The 1/4/7 rule is a guideline for when you’re discarding tiles.
-If you get rid of a 1 or a 9 (the end tiles), it’s less likely someone needs a 4 or 7 because people usually build from the middle numbers.
-Discarding a 4 or 7 is generally safer than discarding a 2, 3, 5, 6 or 8.
-But always keep an eye on what your opponents are discarding and what they might be calling.
+The 1/4/7 rule is a handy guideline for discarding tiles.
+Chucking out a 1 or a 9 (the end tiles) is generally safer because it’s less likely someone needs a 4 or 7 to complete their hand, as most people build from the middle numbers.
+Discarding a 4 or 7 is usually safer than ditching a 2, 3, 5, 6, or 8.
+But always keep your eyes peeled on what your opponents are discarding and what they might be calling.
+This isn’t a hard and fast rule, so use your judgement.

-Bonus tiles usually include flowers and seasons, but they can change based on the specific mahjong rules you’re playing.
+Bonus tiles usually include flowers and seasons, but it depends on the specific mahjong rules you’re playing.
 Collecting bonus tiles often adds points to your hand.
 Usually, you discard them right away if they don’t match your seat wind or the current season.
 Some versions might have other unique bonus tiles, so always check the rules first.
+These tiles can really boost your score if used correctly.

-You bet!
-Some online casinos might offer a tempting mahjong bonus but then slap you with crazy high wagering requirements or only let you use the bonus on obscure mahjong games that nobody plays.
-Always read the fine print.
+You can put your house on it!
+Some online casinos might dangle a tempting mahjong bonus but then hit you with crazy high wagering requirements or only let you use the bonus on obscure mahjong games that nobody plays.
+Always read the fine print – do your due diligence.
 If a bonus seems too good to be true, it probably is.
 Stick to well-known online casinos with a reputation for fair play and clear bonus terms.
 Check out player reviews to get the real story.

 Kiwis tend to use a mix of payment methods for online gambling.
 Credit and debit cards (Visa, Mastercard) are common, as are e-wallets like Skrill, Neteller, and PayPal.
+POLi is also a popular choice for direct bank transfers.
 Bank transfers are also an option, although they can take a bit longer to process.
 Some casinos even accept cryptocurrencies these days.
 Choose a payment method that’s convenient for you and offers good security.